Seongyeol Yi

 count++;

-// Directly find and modify the DOM
+// Find and modify the DOM directly

 counter.textContent = count;

-// Directly change styles based on conditions
+// Manually change styles based on conditions

 if (count > 0) {

-counter.className = 'positive';
+counter.className = "positive";

 } else if (count < 0) {

-counter.className = 'negative';
+counter.className = "negative";

 } else {

-counter.className = 'zero';
+counter.className = "zero";

 }